pluribus-one/gdpr-registry-app/README.md

 * Password: pluribusone

 ## Installation
 The app can be installed in virtually any modern operating system.
 It is implemented in [Python](https://www.python.org), using the [Django Framework](https://www.djangoproject.com).
-The easiest way is to import our preconfigured virtual machine based on Ubuntu server 18.04 LTS x64.
-We also provide manual installation instructions for all tested platforms (currently, Ubuntu 18.04 LTS x64).
+The easiest way is to import our preconfigured virtual machine based on Ubuntu 20.04 LTS x64.
+We also provide manual installation instructions for all tested platforms (currently, Ubuntu 20.04 LTS x64).

 ### Pre-configured virtual machine
 For your convenience, we have built a preconfigured virtual applicance with the GDPR registry app, based on Ubuntu 20.04.